Bio

 Vesna [ˈvɛsna] / - a goddess associated with youth and springtime in early Slavic mythology

-Tim Page (The Wall Street Journal) said of the album "As a fresh perspective on a masterpiece, the Vesna Duo’s performance is smashingly effective."
-Kira Grunenberg (Throw the Dice and Play Nice, NPR) described it as "A masterclass in performative focus, as well as an exquisite demonstration of musician chemistry to the most natural and audibly entrancing of results...
-Unto itself, Vesna Duo’s take on the Rite of Spring, is impressive, unexpected, whimsical, and beautifully captured."
+Their performance and debut album Vesna Duo Presents: The Rite of Spring (arranged for marimba and piano by Ksenija Komljenović) garnered rave reviews at the Chamber Music America Conference, the Percussive Arts Society International Conference, as well as on tour across New York, Pennsylvania, California, North Carolina, Texas, Alabama, Arkansas, and Indiana.
+Tim Page (The Wall Street Journal) said of the album, “As a fresh perspective on a masterpiece, the Vesna Duo’s performance is smashingly effective.”
+Kira Grunenberg (Throw the Dice and Play Nice, NPR) described it as “a masterclass in performative focus, as well as an exquisite demonstration of musician chemistry… impressive, unexpected, whimsical, and beautifully captured.”

 LIANA PAILODZE HARRON